FHydrology/Notetaking/topics/Weekly Tasklist.md

 ### Miscellaneous Tasks:

 - [ ] Create a repository for sample QGIS figures derived from past reports and post it to GitHub.
+- [x] Create a template for RFFE check tool, implement the associated parameters e.g area, longitude/latitude and centroid.